SourcePot/BankHolidays/README.md

 # Bank Holidays

-There is one PHP class per country.
+The respository contains one PHP class per country.
 These classes contain the method getBankHolidays() which returns an array with the bank holidays.
-If no argumenmt is provided method getBankHolidays() returns at least the bank holidays of the current year.
+If no argument is provided method getBankHolidays() returns at least the bank holidays of the current year.

+File `./www/index.php` can be used to play with the methods of classes de and uk.
+You can install the www-project using composer: `composer create-project sourcepot/bankholidays {target dir}` Just set your www-root directory to `{target dir}/www/`.

 ## How to use the PHP classes?